Democrat targets corporate tax-avoidance deals in U.S. Congress

-WASHINGTON (Reuters) - Tax-driven “inversion” deals that let companies flee the U.S. tax system by relocating abroad, if only on paper, would be curbed under legislation introduced in Congress, as Pfizer Inc (PFE.N) pursues such a deal with rival Allergan Plc (AGN.N).
+WASHINGTON, Nov 9 (Reuters) - Tax-driven “inversion” deals that let companies flee the U.S. tax system by relocating abroad, if only on paper, would be curbed under legislation introduced in Congress, as Pfizer Inc pursues such a deal with rival Allergan Plc.

 Wisconsin Democratic Representative Mark Pocan’s bills likely have little chance of advancing in the Republican-run Congress.
 But they represent renewed concern about the transactions.
 A wave of them peaked in September 2014 when a Treasury Department crackdown slowed, but did not halt them.